mobilehero-archive/titanium-template-turbo-default/readme.md

 ## Other Projects

+* [Titanium Turbo](https://www.npmjs.com/package/@titanium/turbo) - fork of **`Titanium Alloy`** that adds some enhancements and customizations for rapid development.
 * [Geek Mobile Toolkit](https://www.npmjs.com/package/@geek/mobile) - Toolkit for creating, building, and managing mobile app projects.
 * [Titanium Alloy Template (Basic)](https://www.npmjs.com/package/@titanium/template-alloy-basic) - Basic Alloy app.
 What you get when creating new app project with Titanium CLI.
 * [Titanium Alloy Template (Default)](https://www.npmjs.com/package/@titanium/template-alloy-default) - Default Alloy app.
 Based on the Basic Alloy Template + some extra goodies.

+> _Turbo is not an official Axway product.
+It is an open-source project that is supported exclusively by the Titanium development community._

 ----------------------------------
 Stuff our legal folk make us say: